 When you speak of God or his attributes, let it be seriously & with reverence.
 Honor & obey your natural parents although they be poor.

 Labor to keep alive in your breast that little spark of celestial fire called conscience.

 DCCSOCIETY.ORG is prepared and maintained by members of the DCCS for the use of its members.
-The views expressed are the opinion of the individual contributors and not necessarily the official position of the Davis County Cooperative Society, DCCSOCIETY.ORG NEWS LLC or its owners.
+The views expressed are the opinion of the individual contributors and are not necessarily the official position of the Davis County Cooperative Society, DCCSOCIETY.ORG NEWS LLC or its owners.